Technical University of Munich: 21st century

 In 2002, TUM Asia was founded in Singapore, in cooperation with the Nanyang Technological University and the National University of Singapore.
 It was the first time that a German university had established a subsidiary abroad.

 The Department of Sport and Health Sciences and the School of Management were established in 2002.
 The Weihenstephan departments were combined into the "Weihenstephan Centre of Life and Food Sciences" (WZW), which would later become the School of Life Sciences.
 With the establishment of the School of Education in 2009, the School of Governance in 2016, the Department of Aerospace and Geodesy in 2018, the School of Natural Sciences in 2023, the university comprises 7 schools and 29 research departments.

 Since the inception of the German Universities Excellence Initiative in 2006, TUM has won every round of evaluation and the title University of Excellence.

 As part of its Agenda 2030, the 15 schools and departments were consolidated into seven schools by 2023.

-In 2024, TUM entered and won A2RL, an autonomous racing league held in Abu Dhabi, in the car racing format.
-In 2025, they participated again, also winning in Abu Dhabi.
+In 2024 and 2025, TUM won A2RL, an autonomous racing league held in Abu Dhabi, in the car racing format.